NDIS Price Guide 2020-21

 The following temporary measures apply by area and timeframe.

 Please refer to the Coronavirus (COVID-19) Response section of the NDIS Price Guide 2020-21 and Price Guide Addendum for more information.
+An updated NDIS Price Guide and Addendum were published 2 October 2020 in response to the Minister’s announcement.

-Increased access to support coordination
+Ongoing increased access to support coordination

 Support items for support coordination have been temporarily duplicated in the Core Support Category – Assistance with Daily Life so participants can have greater access to support coordination services if needed.